flyteorg/flytesnacks/docs/getting_started/quickstart_guide.md

 # Quickstart guide

-In this guide, you will create and run a Flyte workflow composed of Flyte tasks to generate the output “Hello, World!”.
+In this guide, you will create and run a Flyte workflow to generate the output “Hello, World!”.

 ## Prerequisites